ZachHeick/zachheick.github.io/_posts/2017-10-26-Introduction-to-Graph-Databases-with-Neo4j.md

   2. Once you're in, create a new project and select "new database" and then "local".
 Give it a name and description and hit "create".
   3. Start the database and open the URL [http://localhost:7474](http://localhost:7474) to begin working with Neo4j!

 Now that the database is up and running, we can now insert and extract data using Neo4j's query langauge, [Cypher](https://neo4j.com/developer/cypher-query-language/).
+Before moving onto the example, type `:play start` into the desktop editor.
+Here you can find built-in tutorials that cover the editor, the Cypher language, and playing around with a built-in movie dataset.

 ## Insert and Extract Data with Python